Mr-Biswas/Excel_BI_Work/README.md

 # Excel-PowerBI

 Samples of raw data files and Dashboards
 Screenshot of my work is presented Here !!
-An extensice knowledge of excel and BI is used.
+An Extensive knowledge of excel and BI is used.